Winter gardening without a greenhouse can help you keep fresh greens on your table throughout the darkest months of winter.

 5. Create a protective cloche.

 Create a hoop house using fencing materials, sapling poles, or plastic pipes.
 Make the hoop house as long as your bed and as wide.
 Make it at least 2 feet high.
 Place the shelter over your bed.
 Cover with heavy polyester cloche fabric to hold in the heat.
 Cut the cloche a bit wider than the full width and height of your bed to allow an extra 8 inches along the edge.
-Tuck the fabric in well, covering with soil.
+Tuck the fabric in well, covering it with soil.
 There is no need to vent the cloche fabric on hot days.
 The cloche fabric allows the bed to breathe and mitigates the fungal problems inherent in plastic cloche beds.

 Add a second polyester row cover over the vegetables inside the cloche, if your temperatures in winter drop substantially.